oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

     series)
   * The monthly TC meeting's first and second sessions likewise require scheduling a series for each session
     * **NOTE:**  Lucid added a feature in early 2022 to copy a meeting agenda from a previous meeting.
 This means it's now easier to schedule the second session TC meeting with a trivial agenda template, and then copy the agenda from the first session into the second session once the first session has adjoured.
 * The person who schedules a meeting in Lucid is automatically a facilitator, others need to have their role changed to facilitator.
-  * TC co-chairs and the secretary are facilitators for monthly TC meetings.
+  * TC co-chairs and the Secretary are facilitators for monthly TC meetings.
-  * TC co-chairs, and the secretary are facilitators for all working meetings.
+  * TC co-chairs, and the Secretary are facilitators for all working meetings.
 Work product editors will be specified as presenters for their work items in the working meeting agendas